vcabral19/paper-rock-scissors/README.md

 * Rock: **1**
 * Scissors: **2**

+You play against a computer for n matches. n and the human player name is defined before starting the game.

-By the end of the n matches, the player that have a bigger number of victories wins the game.
+By the end of the n matches, the player that has a bigger number of victories wins the game.
-In case victories are equal between the 2 players the game ends in a tie.
+In case the number of victories between the two players is equal the game ends in a tie.
 ![img.png](img.png)

 ## Requirements